 The Department for Education adopted the Gatsby Benchmarks as the benchmarks of best practice careers provision.
-With a network of 50,000 employee volunteers from the world of work and our additional offers via projects for schools, Inspiring the Future can help schools to evidence their alignment with five of the benchmarks:
+With a network of thousands of employee volunteers from the world of work and our additional offers via projects for schools, Inspiring the Future can help schools to evidence their alignment with five of the benchmarks, detailed below.

 Careers is given a high profile in the new Ofsted inspection framework taking effect from September 2019.
 Inspectors will judge whether the school is providing an effective careers programme in line with the government’s statutory guidance on careers advice that offers pupils: unbiased careers advice, experience of work, and contact with employers to encourage pupils to aspire, make good choices and understand what they need to do to reach and succeed in the careers to which they aspire.
 Here’s how Inspiring the Future can help.